-A Faculty Master, who is traditionally a tenured member of the faculty, leads each residential college or community on Binghamton’s campus.
-Masters report jointly to the Vice Provost for Undergraduate Education and Enrollment and the Director of Residential Life, and serve for a renewable term of three years.
+A collegiate professor, who is traditionally a tenured member of the faculty, leads each residential college or community on Binghamton’s campus.
+Collegiate professors report jointly to the vice provost for undergraduate education and enrollment and the director of Residential Life, and serve for a renewable term of three years.

 Collegiate professors work closely with Residential Life staff in their college/community to create activities and programming that make connections between students’ living and learning experiences.
 How each collegiate professor accomplishes this goal varies according to that person’s vision for the college/community.
-However, some broad responsibilities every Faculty Master has are
+However, some broad responsibilities every collegiate professor has are:

 - Providing general advising to students in their residential college/community,